My North Korea Travel Experience: 4 Days in Secretive DPRK

 I also don’t love the term ‘dark tourism,’ but there is no getting away from the fact that visiting North Korea and other incredibly sad places that I have visited would come under that umbrella.

-Maybe the negative feelings possibly stem from the veiled accusations that I must get some perverse sense of joy from living beings suffering, which is very far from the truth.
+Maybe the negative feelings stem from the veiled accusations that I must get some perverse sense of joy from living beings suffering, which is very far from the truth.

 The counteracting argument has always been that the people are separate from the government and that they have every bit of right to make money from tourism as anyone else in the rest of the world (or arguably even more so if they are in dire straits).
 The problem here is that the people of North Korea do not get to keep that money in this transaction.